 Then what should you think about?

 What should you think about?

 Your reputation should be determined by you in terms of how you see yourself.
 It should only be based on the criteria that you determine.
-You need to be satisfied by who you are and what you plan to become.
-Let other people see you however that want to see you.
-Any reputation that they develop about you is theirs… not yours and is none of your business.
+You need to be satisfied with who you are and what you plan to become.
+Let other people see you however they want to see you.
+Any reputation that they develop about you is theirs… not yours and, therefore, is none of your business.